Ilfracombe branch line: Locomotives

-As a light railway, axle wights on the Ilfracombe line were limited, while the gradients were formidable.
+As a light railway, axle weights on the Ilfracombe line were limited, while the gradients were formidable.
 In 1873, three locomotives were delivered from Beyer, Peacock and Company; they were 0-6-0 tender engines, and they were known as Ilfracombe Goods engines.
 They were restricted to four passenger vehicles with two brake vans, and on goods trains to eight wagons and a van.

 From the first years of the twentieth century they were replaced by Adams T1 0-4-4 tank engines, and from about 1914 the M7 class of 0-4-4 tank engines were brought into use.
 In the summer of 1925 the N class of moguls were first used on the line; on 3 March 1925 one of the class took 7 coaches from Exeter to Ilfracombe, but it nearly stalled on Braunton bank.
-Comparative runs showed that the M7 locomotives were better suited to sue on the branch, although for through journeys to Exeter the N class was more suited.
+Comparative runs showed that the M7 locomotives were better suited to work the branch, although for through journeys to Exeter the N class was more suited.
 The more modern King Arthur, Schools and Lord Nelson classes were too heavy for use on the line, but the air-smoothed West Country pacifics, introduced from 1945, were allowed and could handle heavier loads.
 They were often used to assist the N class engines on heavy trains.

 When some of the West Country class were later modified to a more conventional technical specification later, the added weight resulted in the affected locomotives being too heavy for the line and unable to be used there.

 After nationalisation, Ivatt 2-6-2 tank engines of the former London, Midland and Scottish Railway were employed as the old M7 class were phased out.